onox/orka/docs/rendering/index.md

 1D or 3D as well.
 A texture can also contain an array of images or multiple levels where each level has half the resolution of the previous level.

-#### Programs
+#### Shaders

-Programs are objects that contains one or more shaders that are run on the GPU.
+Shaders are objects which contain code that runs on the GPU.

 #### Framebuffers

-A framebuffer is an object that holds the output of a program that ran on the GPU.
+A framebuffer is an object that holds the output of a shader that ran on the GPU.
 Usually it consists of a color buffer and a depth buffer.
 An application always has at least one framebuffer: the default framebuffer, which is the window of the application.
 For off-screen rendering, needed